elegant-scipy/elegant-scipy/markdown/ch3.markdown

 It turns out that this can be accomplished by an signal processing operation called *convolution*.
-At every point of the signal, we compute the dot-product between the values surrounding it and a *kernel* or *filter*, which is a predetermined vector of values.
+At every point of the signal, we compute the dot-product between the values surrounding that point and a *kernel* or *filter*, which is a predetermined vector of values.
 Depending on the kernel, then, the convolution shows a different feature of the signal.